-New this month Correction: There is no problem with his collar at all.
+Correction: There is no problem with his collar at all.

 Corrected entry: The story says that Mary Poppins comes to help Mr. Banks fix his flaws as a father.
 Although during the song, "A Man Has Dreams", it's actually Bert who makes Mr. Banks realizes his flaws rather than Mary Poppins, and even in the story Mr. Banks says that Mary Poppins made everything worse for him, so actually Mary Poppins isn't the real hero in this story, it's Bert.

 Correction: Bert just puts into perspective all the stuff that Mary did for him.

 Corrected entry: After the chimney sweeps leave the Banks' home, Michael starts to leave too.
 He says "Good luck, guvnor" to Mr. Banks, who then appears to speak two words but there is no sound.

 Correction: He working his mouth in consternation.
 He's at a loss for words.
 He doesn't know what to say but feels like he really ought to say something.
 He appears to speak but there is no sound because he is trying to speak but can't make any sound.
 It's part of the performance, not a movie mistake.

 Corrected entry: Mary takes the coat rack out of her bag with the umbrella by the table.
 When the kids inspect the bag the umbrella is gone.

 Correction: The umbrella is there, though it is difficult to see.

 Corrected entry: When Mr. Banks returns to the bank at night to be reprimanded, look at his torn carnation when it is placed back in his lapel.
 In each shot, it changes in size, shape and colour at least seven times.